stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 How Do 2018 🐦 Observation Frequencies Compare with Historical Data?
 -------------------------------------------------------------------

-Let's use some colour to distinguish the 2018 data from the previous year observation frequencies.
+Let's use some colour to distinguish the 2018 data from the 2002-2017 observation frequencies.

 ``` r
 #make a small df with just 2018 data